kishor12reddy/emotion_detection_webapp/README.md

    ```

 ## 🎶 Song Recommendation
-The program recommends songs based on the detected emotion, using predefined playlists in the following categories:
+The program recommends songs based on the detected emotion, using predefined playlists in the following categories:.
+You can also add songs according to your wish
 - **Happy**: "Happy - Pharrell Williams", "Uptown Funk - Mark Ronson feat.
 Bruno Mars", etc.
 - **Sad**: "Someone Like You - Adele", "Fix You - Coldplay", etc.
 - **Angry**: "Killing in the Name - Rage Against the Machine", etc.